harish-jhr/GravLensDiffusion/README.md

 │   └── model_checkpoint.pth ---> Final weights that I am submitting
 ```

-Notice that I haven't uploaded the data directory and many sub directories of the results directory due to upload constraints, obtain them on the Google Drive Link, I shared.
+Notice that I haven't uploaded the data directory and many sub directories of the results directory due to upload constraints.

 ## Results